nshore/dev-test-generalist/README.md

 Add 0.0.0.0
 ```

-Get docker ip
+Get docker ip to check it is running at ip address 192.168.99.100
 ```
 docker-machine ls
 ```

-To connect to the mongodb container use the docker-machine ip address (needs to be 192.168.99.100 for application to run) and the port 27017
+To connect to the mongodb container use the docker-machine ip address and port 27017

 Note - if you restart the docker service you will need to run the following command to start the mongdb container
 ```